supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    ![](../media/az801lab7img6.png)

-1. Once deployment is successfully in search bar, search for and select **Public Ip address**.
+1. Once the rule is successfully created, in search bar search for and select **Public Ip address**.

 1. On **Public IP addresses** page, select **+ Create** and on basics tab specify the following (Leave others with their default values.) and Select **Review + create (3)** and **create**: